 You’ve known not one day that you could call your own.
 Listlessly vagabond, You’ve known not one day that you could call your own.
 You’ve lived a shadow, you mock the dead, the dead stare on, “We can suffer this.”

-Stumbling in shambles – a creature of habit.
-It doesn’t take long for my injured fog to be lifted.
+Steps in a cleansing direction.
+Cold chills across my bones.
+I’m stumbling in shambles – a creature of habit.
+It doesn’t take long for an injured fog to be lifted.
 My Eyes – they deceive me.
 The mirage becomes real.
 So close I can taste it, just reach out and grab it.
 This cursed man is given a second chance, I crawl out of the water; plant my feet on the strand.
 I grasp at shadows beaten down by the moon.
 I stare at the void and am embraced anew.
 I fall to my knees and clutch the peat with my hands.
-My teeth become filled with anguished regret.
+My teeth filled with anguished regret.
 I look for the wounded; the water is littered with shattered lumber and frozen flesh of the helpless.
 I can’t be the only one – please see me through this.

 Stand up and move!
 Conscripted against my will.
 Rifle carelessly left in my hands with a target painted on my back.
 Pointed towards an unfamiliar town and told to burn it all to the ground.
 I can’t be the only one – please see me through this.